jasp-stats/jaspNetwork/inst/help/networkanalysis.md

 - `Auto`: Automatically detect variable type and uses the most suitable correlation type.
 This will detect continuous, binary and ordinal variables and will use Pearson, tetrachoric or polychoric correlations.
 - `Cor`: Pearson correlation.
 - `Cov`: Covariances.
-- `Nonparanormal`: This will first apply the nonparanormal transformation to make all data normally distributed and then use Pearson correlations.
+- `Npn`: This will first apply the nonparanormal transformation to make all data normally distributed and then use Pearson correlations.
+- `Spearman`: Spearman correlation.

 #### Rule
 What 'rule' should be used to determine if an edge is present between two nodes?